jupyterlite/jupyterlite/docs/migration.md

 `IDefaultDrive`.

-The `ContentsAPI` and `ServiceWorkerContentsAPI` classes now take an `options` object as the arguments.
+The `ContentsAPI` and `ServiceWorkerContentsAPI` classes now take an `options` object as an argument for their `constructor`.

 #### `@jupyterlite/licenses`

-The `Licenses` class, used for managing licenses in the browser, has seen its API changed radically.
+The `Licenses` class, used for managing licenses in the browser, has undergone significant API changes.
 It now implements the `ILicensesClient` interface from `@jupyterlab/apputils`.

-The `@jupyterlite/licenses` package does not export any tokens anymore.
+The `@jupyterlite/licenses` package no longer exports any tokens.

 #### `@jupyterlite/server-extension`